build-server-protocol/build-server-protocol/docs/bsp.md

 The Diagnostics notification are sent from the server to the client to signal results of validation runs.

-Unlike the language serve protocol, diagnostics are “owned” by the client so it is the client's responsibility to manage their lifetime and clear them if necessary.
+Unlike the language server protocol, diagnostics are “owned” by the client so it is the client's responsibility to manage their lifetime and clear them if necessary.
 Clients generate new diagnostics by calling `buildTarget/compile`.